Scientists use genome sequencing to halt superbug outbreak

 MRSA is a bug present in around one percent of the population at any time, and does not always cause infection.

-Parkhill and Brown’s team analyzed MRSA samples from the 12 patients with DNA sequencing technology and found that all the MRSA bacteria were closely related, confirming an outbreak.
+Parkhill and Brown’s team analysed MRSA samples from the 12 patients with DNA sequencing technology and found that all the MRSA bacteria were closely related, confirming an outbreak.

 By tracing relatives and other people who had recent links to the hospital, they also found the outbreak was more extensive than previously thought, with twice as many people carrying or infected with the MRSA strain.